Flexible Webhook Quickstart

 - Network: Select Mainnet.

 Enabling Instant Webhook delivers messages faster without waiting for block confirmation.
-However, data received may change if a chain reorganization (reorg) occurs.
-Off is recommended when data accuracy is important.
+However, data received may change in the event of a chain reorganization (reorg).
+Off is recommended when data accuracy is critical.

 token_address==0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48(USDC contract)value>=1000000000000(1,000,000 USDC, based on decimals 6)

-Visual Mode and Text Mode can be switched at any time, and changes made in one mode are automatically reflected in the other.
-However, if you enter an expression in Text Mode that does not conform to the expected format, you cannot switch back to Visual Mode.
+Visual mode and Text mode can be switched at any time.
+Changes made in one mode are automatically reflected in the other.
+However, if you enter an expression in text mode that does not conform to the expected format, you cannot switch back to visual mode.

 2-4.
 Select Output Fields

-Select which fields to include in the webhook payload.
-By default, all Receive Fields are selected.
-You can deselect unnecessary fields to reduce payload size.
+Select the fields to include in the Webhook payload.
+All Receive Fields are selected by default.
+Deselect unnecessary fields to reduce payload size.

 Fields used in conditions (token_address, value) cannot be deselected.